Coronavirus in Colombia: We look at current Coronavirus statistics in Colombia and the measures taken by Colombia to minimize the threat of COVID-19.

 In addition, Colombia has suspended the transit of cruise ships to Colombia.
-Furthermore, at 5:00 am on March 14 Colombia closed its border with Venezuela Also, starting on March 17, Colombia closed all its land, sea and river borders.
-The border closure will restrict the entry and exit of Colombia for all nationals and foreigners.
+Furthermore, at 5:00 am on March 14 Colombia closed its border with Venezuela Also, starting on March 17, Colombia closed all its land, sea and river borders, which are still closed until November 1.
+The border closure restricts the entry and exit from Colombia.

 Quarantines in Colombia Due to Coronavirus

 Major cities in Colombia including Bogotá, Medellín, Cali and Cartagena were under quarantines over the Saint Joseph’s Day (Día de San José) holiday weekend in Colombia from March 20 to March 24.
 So, up to about a third of Colombia was locked down during this initial period:

 Quarantine for all of Colombia from March 24 to September 1 – 160 days

 President Iván Duque announced at night on March 20 that Colombia will have a mandatory nationwide quarantine from Tuesday, March 24 at 11:59 pm, until Monday, April 13 at midnight.